Do you know who Chandler Bolt is?

 When your friend Tim goes to the pizza place, he mentions your name and buys 4 pizzas for his friends.

 The next time that you come back Luigi says: “Dude, your friend bought 4 pizzas because of you!
 That’s the biggest order I had all week!
 Thanks man, here’s $5 bucks for referring him!”

 You’ve just made your first affiliate marketing sale.

-Except that it would never happen in real life like this, especially because a pizza place who’s biggest order in a week is 4 pizzas won’t be around for very long.
+Except, it doesn’t usually happen in real life like this, especially because a pizza place who’s biggest order in a week is 4 pizzas won’t be around for very long.

 You know where it happens all the time?
 Online.

-You can then put that link on your blog for example, or send it to friends who you want to recommend that product to, and if they click your link and buy it, you’ll get a small commission from Amazon for referring that customer.
+You can then put that link on your blog, for example, or send it to friends who you want to recommend that product to.
+If they click your link and buy the product, you’ll get a small commission from Amazon for referring that customer.

 Over the last 7 years, Pat has built the best resource online about affiliate marketing.
 Some great starting points are: